laristra/portage/doc/mismatch.md

 total mesh volume.  \\[ \\delta{U}_i =
 \\Delta{U}\\frac{|\\Omega^t_i|}{\\sum_k|\\Omega^t_k|} \\]

-If the calling application has specified global bounds for the field, then the amount that is added (or subtracted) is capped so as to not violate these bounds; then the global deficit and the deficit for subsequent cells is recalculated.
+If the calling application has specified global bounds for the field (as arguments to the Portage::MismatchFixer::fix_mismatch method) then the amount that is added (or subtracted) is capped so as to not violate these bounds; then the global deficit and the deficit for subsequent cells is recalculated.
 The algorithm may require multiple